ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 (NOTE from Abby: the instructions are very specific to the mbon pole to pole data.
 I wonder if we rewrite this guide here in this page but more generically?)

-The other way to get the taxonomic information you need is to use [worrms](https://cran.r-project.org/web/packages/worrms/worrms.pdf) or [pyworms](https://github.com/iobis/pyworms).
+The other way to get the taxonomic information you need is to use [worrms](https://cran.r-project.org/web/packages/worrms/worrms.pdf)
+(yes there are two `r`'s in the package name) or [pyworms](https://github.com/iobis/pyworms).

 (NOTE from Abby- I think we should remove this example challenge.
 I'm not sure it helps people with what to do.
 Instead